 So how do we handle poverty in fiction, particularly in YA?

-I don't know.
-I don't think I have the answers.
-But we can start with talking to people who have been there.
+We can start with talking to people who have been there.
 Thinking about where these teens would be mentally and emotionally.
-What gaps they would have, what needs they're trying to fill, where they are on the scale of just not being able to handle it.
+What gaps they would have, what needs they're trying to fill, where they are on the scale of just not being able to handle anything else.
 What they've done because they couldn't handle it.
 Reading up on the psychology of poverty, and how people react in those situations.
 Thinking about the local and national culture--poverty looks different depending on where you are.
-Not handling characters as if they're the sum of how they grew up, and allowing for differences in how they were shaped.
+Thinking about how their poverty intersects with their race, orientation, mental illness, disability, etc. Not handling characters as if they're the sum of how they grew up, and allowing for differences in how they were shaped.
 Not just throwing it in because it's easy, not simplifying it in our thoughts.
 It's a place to start, at least.

 Forbidden by Tabitha Suzuma showed a different but authentic kind of poverty, to me.
 I also loved Unteachable by Leah Raedar and Dark Places by Gillian Flynn for those reasons.
 Have you read any books where you felt like poverty was handled well?
 Mention them in the comments, so readers can find them!